kiralabs/macsetup/README.md

 ### sshsetup.sh
 Imports your Public and Private SSH keys, and creates a config that will import the password to your keychain.

+## To-Do
+- Add TUI style "setup" - user can select what they want to run, etc.
+- More Scripts
+- Proper support for Intel Macs (low priority for me - also might just work without any issues already)
+- Support for future dotfiles